VOX PATHFINDER 15 (V9158)

 LEDS

 The volume/gain circuit uses a pair of red LEDs in the Boost circuit to add distortion as the volume gets turned up.
-A popular mod is to remove the LEDs but I'll leave them to retain the factory circuit.
+A popular mod is to remove the LEDs but I decided to leave them to retain the factory circuit.

+My goal was to make the amp as musical as possible by making the signal path more linear.
 While this amp is well-regarded because of its tube-like sound, it doesn't appear to be due the factory selecting unusual parts.
-My goal was to make the amp as musical as possible by making the signal path more linear.
-Filled with general purpose caps and resistors I can upgrade the parts quality with no guilt.
+Filled with general purpose caps and resistors it meant I could upgrade the parts quality with no guilt.
 Keep in mind that the range of an electric guitar is a narrow 80-1200HZ.

 - To begin I changed all the small electrolytic caps to brown Elna Silmics of the same value.
 I like the Silmic sound, an open, warm, dynamic presentation I use them in signal paths when an electrolytic is needed.

-- The amp only puts out 14W so no need to go haywire here.
-In the power supply I changed the 2200uf 35V caps to 3300uf 35V Nichicon PWs.
+- The amp only puts out 14W so only mild power supply updates were needed.
+I changed the 2200uf 35V caps to 3300uf 35V Nichicon PWs.
 The 220uf 25Vs I changed to a 330uf 25V.
-Physically identical they give a modest increase in capacitance, help filtering and beef up power reserves slightly.
-I like the PW series, they are listed as "Low lmpedance, High Reliability For Switching Power Supplies".
-I also added bypasses to each electrolytic to filter out noise.
+This added a modest increase in capacitance, helps filtering and beefed up power reserves slightly.
+Nichicon rates the PW series as "Low Impedance, High Reliability for Switching Power Supplies".
+I also added film bypasses to each electrolytic to filter out noise.

 - The stock green .22 film caps are general purpose polyester.
 I replaced them with Russian K73-11 .22 160V PETP caps.